Danny Richmond: Professional career

 After three seasons with Mannheim, Richmond left as a free agent to sign a two-year deal with Eisbären Berlin on May 31, 2017.

+After two seasons with Berlin, Richmond ended his playing career and joined the Winnipeg Jets in the NHL as a professional scout.

 Personal life

 Richmond's father, Steve, played in the NHL with the New York Rangers, Detroit Red Wings, New Jersey Devils, and the Los Angeles Kings.